prividentity/PrivateIdentity-Oldd/Single-Component-JavaScript-App.md

 <img src="https://github.com/openinfer/PrivateIdentity/blob/master/images/second-enroll-form.png" alt="Your image title" width="450"/>

-> discuss how to customize the message as needed.

 ### Voice Enroll and Predict
 1. The user is asked to read a specific sentence.
 1. The user's voice is captured